Q: What is Amazon Chime?

 Q: Can I schedule or host instant meetings of three or more people if I only have Basic permissions?

 No. To schedule or host instant meetings, you need to have Amazon Chime Pro permissions.
-Amazon Chime Basic allows you to attend and fully participate in meetings scheduled or initiated by an Amazon Chime Pro user, including auto-call, video, sharing your screen, and using remote desktop controls.
+Amazon Chime Basic allows you to attend and fully participate in meetings scheduled or initiated by an Amazon Chime Pro user, including auto-call, video, and sharing your screen.

 Q: Is Amazon Chime call me available to trial users?